Blog

 October 28, 2011

 Presently, only one published study exists examining the PAI results of female sex offenders.
 Turner et al. (2008) researched the characteristics of 90 female sex offenders regarding offense and personality traits.
 Based on these author’s results, they found three distinct personality-based subtypes of female sex offenders by self-report PAI scores.
-The first subtype had subclinical psychopathology levels but had ... read more
+The first subtype had subclinical psychopathology levels but had elevated scores on scales measuring substance abuse problems (n = 30, ALC M = ...

 October 23, 2011

 Psychopathology and maladaptive personality functioning play a significant role in sexual offending (Laulik, Allam, & Sheridan, 2007).
-Edens et al. (2001) stressed that personality disorders are relevant in forensic and correctional settings because of the inclusion of personality disorder diagnoses into various legal statutes and case law, specifically noting the Civil Commitment of Sexually Violent Predators Act, ... read more
+Edens et al. (2001) stressed that personality disorders are relevant in forensic and correctional settings because of the inclusion of personality disorder diagnoses into various legal statutes and case law, specifically noting the Civil Commitment of Sexually Violent Predators Act, 1999.
+Based on the current state of legal affairs, it has become increasingly ...

 October 21, 2011